The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 What to Do in Cartagena

-We absolutely adored Cartagena: its colorful buildings and enchanting Old Town, remarkable nearby beaches, and Caribbean culture make it an absolute dream to visit (and photograph!).
+We absolutely adored Cartagena!
+Its colorful buildings and enchanting Old Town, remarkable nearby beaches, and Caribbean culture make the city an absolute dream to visit (and photograph!).

-While you’re there, be sure to head over to Isla Baru to experience the beauty of Playa Blanca, to wander the streets of the Old Town with a camera in hand, to munch on plenty of street food, and to watch the sunset over the city from the town walls.
+While you’re there, be sure to head over to Isla Baru to experience the beauty of Playa Blanca, to wander the streets of the Old Town with a camera in hand, to munch on plenty of street food (this street food tour is a great introduction), and to watch the sunset over the city from the town walls.

 Things to Consider in Cartagena